College Alumni Society Undergraduate Research Grant

 - Review and comment on the student's projected budget

-- Make clear the nature and extent of the student’s contribution in formulating and carrying out the project
+- Make clear the nature and extent of the applicant's contiribution in formulating the project and carrying out the project

 - Advise the student on any applicable Institutional Review Board or related issues